sccn/sccn.github.io/tutorials/07_Extract_epochs/Extracting_Data_Epochs.md

 Note: The option set above the *Cancel* button (above) *Remove epochs not referenced by any selected event*.
-If this checkbox were left unset and the checkbox *Keep only selected events and remove all other events*, the function would simply select the specified events but would not remove epochs not containing those events.
+If this checkbox were left unset and the checkbox *Keep only selected events and remove all other events*, the function would select the specified events but would not remove epochs not containing those events.

 The confirmation window below appears.
 Press *Ok*.